4 Camera Settings & Tips For Great Interior Real Estate Photos (2024 Guide)

 Best Camera Settings for Interior Real Estate Photos

 For sharp, professional interior photos, use manual or Aperture Priority shooting mode, set your aperture to f/8-f/11 to keep the entire room focused, and choose a shutter speed of 1/60th sec or faster to prevent blur.
-You may also select an ISO below 400 to minimize image noise.
+You may also select an ISO below 400 for noise reduction software for real estate photo editors.

 Nikon 50mm lens